Anne Braden Program

 Anne Braden Anti-Racist Organizer Training Program for white social justice activists

 Catalyst Project launched the Anne Braden Program in 2008 and since that time we’ve offered 4 rounds of this intensive organizer training program.
 More than 130 Braden alumni are engaged in anti-racist organizing and movement-building across North America.
-The next Anne Braden Program will be offered starting in February of 2015.
-Applications are now open through September 8, 2014.
+The next Anne Braden Program will begin February of 2015, and applications closed on September 8th, 2014.

 This 4 month political education and leadership development program is designed to support the vision, strategy, and organizing skills of white activists in becoming accountable, principled anti-racist organizers building multiracial movements for justice.